Linuxfabrik/monitoring-plugins/check-plugins/md-raid/README.md

 ## Overview

 Reports the health of the Linux software RAID arrays (md) on this host: how many member devices each array is running on, which of them the kernel has thrown out, what it says about each of the remaining ones, whether a resync, recovery or reshape is under way or frozen, and how many inconsistent sectors the last consistency check found.
 Every array the kernel knows is reported, so an array nobody remembers is on the list as well.
-Alerts when an array has lost the redundancy it was built for, when the kernel declares it failed, when it says a member wants replacing or has seen a write error, and when a consistency check found differences between the members of a parity array.
+Alerts when an array has lost the redundancy it was built for, when the kernel declares it failed, when a parity array has lost the write journal it needs in order to accept writes at all, when the kernel says a member wants replacing or has seen a write error, and when a consistency check found differences between the members of a parity array.
 With `--spares` it also alerts when an array holds fewer spare devices than it is supposed to.
 Supports extended reporting via `--lengthy`.

 **What the kernel reports:**